VanessaTsang888/restaurant-responsive-website/README.md

 Around this personal project I am working on a couple of Udemy training course which are more based on UI Development using Javascript framework/library - React.js (with TypeScript), Vue.js with Vuex.
 As a FE Software Engineer it is important for me to keep upskilling in my UI Development skills and keep up with the technologies within software engineering as much as possible.

+### Test on UI

+Use GoLive within VSCode and port: http://127.0.0.1:5500/index.html You can view or test the website using port 5500.

 #### Tools

 For the IDE I am using VSCode and various plugins.